MyNameIsTrez/ComputerCraft-APIs/README.md

 * Ability to use any application/game using Xvfb inside CC.
 * Backport require()
 * synced_metadata can't have separate keys for an API and program with the same name.
+* Allow user to stay on stable updates, but notify the user often when new stable versions are available.